lucia-engelhardt/data-essays/README.md

 [View Impact of Shot Length and Motion on Cinematic Tempo](https://kth.diva-portal.org/smash/get/diva2:1704346/FULLTEXT01.pdf) essentially explains the role of tempo in film and also conduct their own study of action films.
 The conclusion the essay reached was that when shot lengths are shorter, the viewer will perceive the film as having a higher tempo.

 [View Study of Shot Length and Motion as Contributing Factors to Movie Tempo](https://dl.acm.org/doi/pdf/10.1145/354384.354530) conducts a study to demonstrate how tempo is used by filmmakers.
 The study tests the ability of machine learning to see if the machine learning is able to gain important information on the film.
-The study was successful and thus, the authors conclude that shot length and motion can be employed not only to change the tempo of a film but also to convey meaningful information to its viewers.
+The study was successful, and thus the authors conclude that shot length and motion can be employed not only to change the tempo of a film but also to convey meaningful information to its viewers.

-Having a part of the PTA-annotated website dedicated to tempo would not only help to improve viewers' understanding of the inner workings of film but also may provide them further insight on the messages of the films.
+Having a part of the PTA-annotated website dedicated to tempo would not only help to improve viewers' understanding of the inner workings of film but also may provide them further insight into the messages of the films.

 ## The Data